-- 10.11.1 A procedural motion, "that the meeting be adjourned", may be moved by a Councillor at the conclusion of debate on any matter on the business paper or at the conclusion of a Councillor's time for speaking to the matter, and shall be put without debate. - 10.11.2 Such a procedural motion will specify a time for the resumption of the meeting and on resumption of the meeting the Council shall continue with the business before the meeting at the point where it was discontinued on the adjournment.
+- 10.12.1 A procedural motion, "that the meeting be adjourned", may be moved by a Councillor at the conclusion of debate on any matter on the business paper or at the conclusion of a Councillor's time for speaking to the matter, and shall be put without debate. - 10.12.2 Such a procedural motion will specify a time for the resumption of the meeting and on resumption of the meeting the Council shall continue with the business before the meeting at the point where it was discontinued on the adjournment.

-10.12.
+10.13.
 Closed meetings

-- 10.12.1 Local Government and standing committees may resolve that a meeting be closed to the public if its Councillors or members consider it necessary to discuss any of the matters as detailed in section 275(1) of the Local Government Regulation 2012 (Closed meetings). - 10.12.2 If a closed session includes attendance by teleconference, the Councillor/s attending by teleconference must maintain confidentiality by ensuring no other person can hear their conversation. - 10.12.3 To take an issue into a closed session, the Local Government must first pass a resolution to do so. - 10.12.4 In the interests of accountability and transparency, the Local Government must specify the nature of the matter to be discussed and the reasoning of the Councillors for going into closed session. - 10.12.5 If the matter is known in advance, the agenda should clearly identify that the matter will be considered in closed session and name the topic to be discussed and a brief explanation of why it is deemed necessary to take the issue into closed session. - 10.12.6 The minutes of a Local Government must detail the matter discussed and reasoning for discussing the matter in closed session.
-The Local Government must also ensure that it complies with the statutory obligations associated with recording of passed resolutions. - 10.12.7 Where a procedural motion, "that the Council resolve to close the meeting to the public for the purpose of ......" is passed, all members of the public must leave and not re-enter
+- 10.13.1 Local Government and standing committees may resolve that a meeting be closed to the public if its Councillors or members consider it necessary to discuss any of the matters as detailed in section 254J of the Local Government Regulation 2012 (Closed meetings). - 10.13.2 If a closed session includes attendance by teleconference, the Councillor/s attending by teleconference must maintain confidentiality by ensuring no other person can hear their conversation. - 10.13.3 To take an issue into a closed session, the Local Government must first pass a resolution to do so. - 10.13.4 A resolution that a local government meeting be closed must state the matter that is to be discussed as outlined in the section 254J(3) of the Local Government Regulation 2012 and must include an overview of what is to be discussed while the meeting is closed. - 10.13.5 If the matter is known in advance, the agenda should clearly identify that the matter will be considered in closed session and name the topic to be discussed and a brief explanation of why it is deemed necessary to take the issue into closed session. - 10.13.6 The minutes of a Local Government must detail the matter discussed and reasoning for discussing the matter in closed session.
+The Local Government must also ensure that it complies with the statutory obligations associated with recording of passed resolutions. - 10.13.7 Where a procedural motion, "that the Council resolve to close the meeting to the public for the purpose of" is passed, all members of the public must leave and not re-enter

-- the room where the meeting is being held until a procedural motion "that the Council meeting be re-opened to the public" is passed. - 10.12.8 A resolution (other than procedural) of the Local Government or committee must be made in a public meeting.
+- the room where the meeting is being held until a procedural motion "that the Council meeting be re-opened to the public" is passed. - 10.13.8 A resolution (other than procedural) of the Local Government or committee must be made in a public meeting.
 A resolution cannot be made in a closed meeting.

-10.13.
+10.14.
 Questions